Last updated February 15th, 2019.

-The Wrong Ways to Invest in Emerging Markets
+Don’t Invest in Emerging Markets ETFs

 If you shouldn’t buy mutual funds and ETFs, that leaves you with direct investment in emerging markets.

-Stocks like Baidu have poor valuations, are over-analyzed by every bank on Wall Street, and aren’t the types of hidden gems which will make healthy returns.
+Stocks like Baidu have unattractive valuations, are over-analyzed by every bank on Wall Street, and aren’t the types of hidden gems which will make outsized returns.

 Entrepreneurs have lots of opportunities in emerging markets, and especially frontier markets, because of this.

 Yet that’s part of the reason why these methods are profitable.
-Barriers to entry keep institutional investors out and valuations attractive… you just need to break through them.
+Entry barriers keep institutional investors out and help maintain attractive valuations… you just need to break through them.

 Skip the Next Western Recession